 Understanding human nature in a society or an organization is at the core of my work – and, in my humble opinion, Josh Kaufman (the author of Personal MBA) best describes the five core human drivers that influence human behavior in any environment or situation: acquire (things or influence), bond (to belong and feel valued), learn (growth and development), defend (protect and advance), and feel (emotional experiences).
 They are worth looking up!

-From my experience, channeling these natural human behaviors into productive team and organizational behaviors is the essence to creating a thriving work environment, meaningful and sustainable change, and high performance.
+From my experience, channeling these natural human behaviors into a productive team and organizational behaviors are the essence of creating a thriving work environment, meaningful and sustainable change, and high performance.

 It all comes down to understanding our human systems and unlocking the human potential in those systems, individually and as part of a team and the organization.

 My personal leadership formula to do this has three core elements:

 Your trajectory demonstrates consistent growth and rise.
 Did you have a personal leadership philosophy?